 Mark (per task) Completion of task [Total 6] 1 Full communication.
-1/2 Task partly carried out; there may be considerable he sitation.
+1/2 Task partly carried out; there may be considerable hesitation 1.
 0 Failure to communicate.
 Mark (overall impression) Quality of Language 3 High level of accuracy with no significant errors.
-2 Level of language generally good but with a number of of errors.
-1 Marked weaknesses in the use of language.
+2 Level of language generally good but with a number of errors S. 1 Marked weaknesses in the use of language.
 0 Little or no effective use of the language.